gitmhd/hub-server/README.md

 A lightweight server for serving files to a browser.

+## Features

+`Hub-Server` is depedencies hassle-free, following are some other features.

+-  Lightweight only 3KB (core server).
+-  Easy to install.
+-  Easy to use.
+-  High performance.
+-  Has CLI option.
+-  Speed in resolving requests.
+-  Can serve more than 800 type of files.

 ## Installation

 You can install `Hub-Server` easily using the following command: